Gummosis

 Gummosis is the formation of patches of a gummy substance on the surface of certain plants, particularly fruit trees.
 This occurs when sap oozes from wounds or cankers as a reaction to outside stimuli such as adverse weather conditions, infections, insect problems, or mechanical damage.
 It is understood as a plant physiological disease.

+Damage

+Liquefaction of wood pieces, especially young wood, causes disease foci to form under the bark, which secrete a gummy colorless to amber liquid, a plant gum, which then oozes out between the bark pieces on branches and trunk.
+The gum is composed of various sugar compounds and acids.

+Causes

+The main causes are physiological disturbances of the tree, which can affect the water balance, among other things.
+Frost, injuries, but also bacteria and fungi, especially of the genus Hallimasch (Armillaria), can contribute to gum flow.